Image: An employee in a suit is standing in a warehouse

 Please notify us without delay in writing of any circumstances that are likely to result in a payment default (e. g. delay in payment, a request for extension of the payment period and a deterioration of the financial situation).
 Please also inform us of the steps you have already taken and/or intend to take to recover the debts.

-Duty to obtain approval before making further deliveries
+Obtaining approval before making further deliveries

 If you intend to make further shipments to the foreign debtor despite the existence of risk-aggravating factors, you require the prior written approval of the Federal Government.

-Please initiate all appropriate measures to prevent or minimise a loss and, in doing so, proceed with all the due and reasonable care dictated by sound business practice.
+Please initiate all appropriate measures to prevent or minimise a loss and, in doing so, proceed with all due and reasonable care dictated by sound business practice.

 If you file a claim for indemnification, this will result in the suspension of cover.
 If, alternatively, you wish to agree a repayment plan with new maturities (prolongation) with your foreign buyer in order to prevent a loss, this usually requires the approval of the Federal Government.